 Let the outside in again

 With self-renewal comes an interest once again in people, activities, and issues that fall outside our own inner world.
 Push yourself to seize these opportunities when they arise.
 “Reach out also to your closest friends,” advises Dr. Rossman.
-“Sometimes, when people have gone through
+“Sometimes, when people have gone through divorce, they might be feeling needy.
+One way to really reach out in a friendship is to give back to your friends.”

 Regardless of how you choose to extend yourself to the outer world, make a commitment to include more f-u-n in your life.
 “Most of us think we’re too busy to have fun,” says Ford.
 “But fun lightens our heart, and that is so renewing.”